use-pico/pico/packages/cls/README.md

 import { useCls } from '@use-pico/cls/react';

 function MyButton({ size = "md" }) {
+  /**
+   * Create slots for usage in a React component; this is a recommended way of React usage
-  const slots = useCls(ButtonCls, ({ what }) => ({
+   * as it also connects to context in the background, so even Themes/Design System will work out of box */ const slots = useCls(ButtonCls, ({ what }) => ({
     variant: what.variant({ size })
   }));

+  /**
+   * You can use "slots.root()" which eventually receives same tweak function as "create/useCls",
+   * so styles can be changed even on slot level
+   */
   return <button className={slots.root()}>Click me</button>;
 }
 ```